 Don’t let your child stay up all night to study, even if they insist.

 You might think that letting your child stay up to prepare for such a big exam might be a good idea, and head off to bed yourself first.
 But don’t let your child burn the midnight oil in the pursuit of a good PSLE Science grade, especially not the night before.
 That is quite possibly the worst possible thing you could let your child do.

 Studies have shown that sleep, deep sleep in particular (a sleep you fall into after a few hours), is critical for memory forming and retention.
-While you sleep, your brain will form new connections between memories of new information and knowledge you’ve learnt today.
+While you sleep, your brain will form new connections between memories of new information and knowledge you’ve learned today.
 New connections between brain cells form while you are sleeping, creating memories from your day.

 In order to reach the optimal number of cycles of memory-promoting deep sleep, your child should aim to get a full eight hours before the big exam.
-It is a good practice to urge your child to get a good night’s rest after any intense day of learning and studying, as that will help their brain to retain as much information as possible.
+It is a good practice to urge your child to get a good night’s rest after an intense day of learning and studying, as that will help their brain to retain as much information as possible.

-Choose their meals carefully -Dinner and breakfast the day before
+Choose their meals carefully – Dinner and breakfast the day before

 Make your child something that they really like for dinner before the big PSLE Science exam the next day.
 Having their favorite food to eat will help them destress and relax, getting their mind off the exam and allowing them to take a small break.

 However, stay away from overly oily or fatty foods, as they will cause your child to feel bloated and uncomfortable, the opposite of what we’re looking for!
 Also, be sure to make sure that the meal is filling, so they won’t go to bed hungry and unable to sleep.

 For breakfast just before they head off to school to take their exam, make them a healthy breakfast, so they feel good when they head off afterward.